Rubber hose animation: Theatrical film

 In 2013, Walt Disney Animation Studios produced Get a Horse!, a 3D animated slapstick comedy short film using the style.
 It combines black-and-white hand-drawn animation with color CGI.
 The short features characters from late 1920s Disney cartoons and archival recordings of Walt Disney in a posthumous role as Mickey Mouse.
 It is the first original Mickey Mouse theatrical animated short since Runaway Brain (1995) and the first appearance of Oswald the Lucky Rabbit in a Disney animated production in 85 years.

 Television

-Disney Television's Mickey Mouse uses rubber hose animation.
-The series has the zany comedy slapstick feel of the original Mickey Mouse shorts, while providing a modern update with the extensive use of Toon Boom and Flash animation.

-In the episode "Truth or Square" from Nickelodeon's cartoon show SpongeBob SquarePants, Patchy the Pirate introduces how the show would have looked like if it had been made in the 1930s.
-The animation is done in rubber hose style.
+The 2013 Mickey Mouse series uses an animation style reminiscent of rubber hose animation through Toon Boom and Flash animation, complementing the art style and humor of the original series.